AT-Publishing/website/disclaimer.md

 No trading occurs on the Altcointrading.net Website.
 Altcointrading.net is not an exchange nor a trading platform.

 Altcointrading.net does not promote or encourage illegal or underage activities, or the use of cryptocurrencies to persons who reside in jurisdictions where use of cryptocurrencies is considered unlawful.
-In those instances, this site is presented for informational and entertainment purposes only.
-By entering Altcointrading.net you agree that you are aware of the terms outlined herein and reside in an area where it is not unlawful to use cryptocurrencies online.
+Altcointrading.net presented for informational, educational and entertainment purposes only.

 **Contacting Us**